tmadushan/HT-TRS-Interface/Readme.md

 # HT-TRS Interface

-This interface allows you to connect your Baofeng/TYT/Kenwood/Yaesu HT to Raspberry Pi USB Sound Card allowing to operate packet radio modes such as APRS or Echolink.
+This interface allows you to connect your Baofeng/TYT/Kenwood/Yaesu HT to a Smartphone to operate packet radio modes such as APRS or Echolink.

 ### Schematic